-Dilip Khatiwada holds a PhD in Energy Technology from KTH Royal Institute of Technology, Stockholm, Sweden.
-His doctoral thesis provides insights on the sustainability of biofuel/bioenergy production and its potential role in the mitigation of climate change, improved energy security and sustainable development in different development contexts, as well as methodological contributions for assessing the sustainability in connection with energy and climate policies.
-Dilip is a mechanical engineer and holds two Masters Degrees in Sustainable Energy Engineering and Public Administration/Policy (with a major in development studies).
+Associate Professor Dilip Khatiwada holds a Ph.D. and a Docent Degree in Energy Technology from KTH Royal Institute of Technology, Sweden.
+His research provides insights into the sustainability of renewable energy, decision support tools such as life cycle assessment (LCA), energy systems optimization, and their potential roles in the mitigation of climate change, improved energy security, and sustainable development in different development contexts, as well as methodological contributions for assessing the sustainability in connection with energy and climate policies.
+Dilip is a mechanical engineer with two Master's Degrees in Sustainable Energy Engineering & Public Administration/Policy (with a major in development studies).

-Dilip has around 18 years of work experience in several private, public and international development agencies.
-He held several positions such as manager at a multinational private company, assistance spokesperson at the Ministry of Environment, component manager at an environmental project of Danish International Development Agency, national focal person at the Regional Air Quality Project, national specialist at Asian Development Bank sponsored water supply and sanitation project, plant manager of sewage treatment plant, and under-secretary (technical) at the government of Nepal.
-Additionally, he has undertaken a numbers of national and international training programs on project development and management, renewable energy technologies, bioenergy systems, and cleaner production.
+Dilip has around 25 years of work experience in several private, public, and international development agencies.
+He held several positions such as manager at a multinational private company, assistant spokesperson at the Ministry of Environment, component manager at an environmental project of the Danish International Development Agency, the national focal person at the Regional Air Quality Project, a national specialist at Asian Development Bank (ADB)'s sponsored water supply and sanitation project, plant manager of sewage treatment plants, and under-secretary (technical) at the government of Nepal.
+Additionally, he has undertaken several national and international training programs on project development and management, renewable energy technologies, bioenergy systems, and cleaner production.

 Degree Project in Energy and Climate Studies, Second Cycle (MJ244X), examiner, teacher | Course web